Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 + Install Python3.7 on computer.
 + Run in python or cmd terminal.
-+ Test functionality by saving try_me1.png or try_me2.png in folder with permissions to create new directory and run through program.
++ Test functionality by loading try_me1.png or try_me2.png in folder with permissions to create new directory and run through program, and saving in same folder.

 ## Contact: